The Residency

 ASSESSMENTS FOR CERTIFICATION

-Candidates must pass the following assessments for Connecticut state certification 305 elementary grades 1-6.
+Candidates must pass the following assessments for Connecticut state certification 305 elementary education (Grades 1-6) and for Connecticut state certification 165 special education (PreK-12).

 • Foundations of Reading Test